-Namespace for general-purpose static functions, available as pgp.utils
+Namespace for general-purpose static functions, available as pgp.utils, before and after initializing the library.

 Its main purpose is to simplify developing projects with either large or dynamic number of SQL files.